-Many of you are already familiar with the PRIME Trips (Primary Resource in the Middle East) that our students are privileged to take in the Middle School.
-We are writing to you now, because as soon as we return in August, we will need to begin preparing for the PRIME Trips that will happen from Sunday, October 8th - Thursday, October 12,th 2017 for our seventh and eighth graders.
+Most of you are already familiar with the PRIME Trips (Primary Resource in the Middle East) that our students are privileged to take in the Middle School.
+We are writing to you now, because as soon as we return in August, we will need to begin preparing for the PRIME Trips.
+All trips leave October Sunday, October 7th and return Thursday October 11th.

+For our sixth grade students, and new students here is a little background to familiarize you with this exciting program.
 These PRIME trips are an important part of the Middle School program.
-This off-campus, activities-based, program offers students the opportunity to extend the curriculum beyond the classroom walls in exciting ways in a new environment.
-Students are also able to develop new friendships, try new experiences, and build self-confidence.
+This off-campus activities-based program offers students the opportunity to extend the curriculum beyond the classroom walls in exciting ways in a new environment.
+They are also able to develop new friendships, try new experiences, and build self-confidence.
 The CAC PRIME Trips are an integral and mandatory part of the Middle School curriculum.

 Each PRIME Trip provides an opportunity to fulfill a variety of the goals listed below, although each program does not necessarily cover all the objectives.

-• Improve physical and mental health through the development of interest in recreation as a non-competitive and individually fulfilling activity.
+- Improve physical and mental health through development of interest in recreation as a non-competitive and individually fulfilling activity.

-• Deepen relationships between students and their peers, and students and faculty, as they work in collaboration in a situation that is new, challenging, and exciting for all.
+- Deepen relationships between students and their peers, and students and faculty, as they work together in a situation that is new, challenging, and exciting for all.

-• Develop an understanding of their capabilities and limitations as well as sensitivity to the abilities and limitations of others, through a variety of experiences, especially while exploring the outdoors.
+- Develop an understanding of their own capabilities and limitations as well as sensitivity to the capabilities and limitations of others, through a variety of experiences, especially whilst exploring the outdoors.

 The program in each grade level is tailored to the curricula, social, and physical needs of students of that age group.
 Curricula extension is an important part of all the programs offered.
 Students who do not go on their grade level trip, are required to participate in the Cairo Based Trip which embraces the same philosophy as the others.
 All trips are characterized by learning, fun and social activities.